rwilson504/Blogger/pcf-access-parent-data-model-app/pcf-access-parent-data-model-app.md

 ### Implementing the Render Component

 I typically use the renderComponent function in PCF to make sure that the host data is loaded before the overall PCF is loaded, so that I make sure I can access this from everywhere within the PCF.
-Within the renderComponent function is also where you might call render a React component which you can now pass this information in its props.
+Within the renderComponent function is also where you might call the render of a React component.

 ```javascript